lizclipse/lizclipse.github.io/wiki/src/README.md

 This will not be limited to just these env issues that have spured me to make this - I have continuously run into annoying issues with many things I work with and these will be documented the same.
-While this is mostly for myself, if someone else finds this useful than maybe all this frustration and suffering isn't all for nothing.
+While this is mostly for myself, if someone else finds this useful then maybe all this frustration and suffering isn't all for nothing.